ArishaArif/RouteLink/README.md

 > **SOS note:** `GET /api/sos/nearest` is not yet built on the backend (see `backend/SOS_DECISION.md`).
 Do not integrate the SOS screen against it yet. npm run smoke:day4 # itinerary write contract, marketplace hand-off, write auth
 ```

-## ⚠️ Not yet built

-`GET /api/sos/nearest` — the data-source decision is recorded in
-[`backend/SOS_DECISION.md`](backend/SOS_DECISION.md), but the endpoint does not exist.
-Mobile should not integrate against it yet.